qitianwu/DIFFormer/Readme.md

 [2024.08.15] We add codes for heterophily graphs (chameleon, squirrel and actor).
 See the training script in `./node classification/run.sh`.

-[2024.08.15] We extend the implementation for accommodating a batch of graphs as input, and add codes for particle physics datasets in `./physical particle`.
+[2024.08.15] We extend the implementation for accommodating a batch of graphs as input, which is the common case for graph-level predictive tasks.
+See codes for particle physics datasets in `./physical particle` and model implementation in `difformer_v2.py`.

 ## Model Overview